JeffPie/PowerShell/README.md

 # PowerShell
-🌱This Repo contains different kinds of useful office management/automation PowerShell Scripts
+🌱This Repo contains useful Everyday Office Management/Automation PowerShell Scripts

 👀Probaly have Powershel GUI in the future?